menu

 Overview

 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
-Deming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Deming has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Deming is generally considered to be a blue-collar town.
-78.91% of the Deming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Deming is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Deming who work in food service (20.31%), teaching (0.78%), and office and administrative support (0.00%).
+81.82% of the Deming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Deming is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Deming who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle